-Diagnosing dystonia is a multi-step process because no single test can give a definitive
+Diagnosing dystonia is a multistep process because no single test can give a complete

 answer.
 Your healthcare provider will usually do a physical exam and evaluate your

 symptoms.
-He or she will also take a personal and family history to find out if you
+They'll also take a personal and family history to find out if you have